ulfschneider/ulfschneider.github.io/_posts/reading/2020-04-17-going-offline-video.md

 Jeremy explains the logic of the Service Worker very well and presents some JavaScript code for fetching and caching data.
 One of the takeaways for me here: *logic is more important than code.*

-He is also giving a nice example for what content could be presented with an offline page.
+He is also giving an excellent example for what content could be presented with an offline page.